survivejs/react-book/manuscript/13_styling_react.md

 # Styling React

 Traditionally, web pages have been split up into markup (HTML), styling (CSS), and logic (JavaScript).
 Thanks to React and similar approaches, we've begun to question this split.
 We still may want to separate our concerns somehow.
-But the split can be different.
+But the split can be on different axes.

 This change in the mindset has lead to new ways to think about styling.
 With React, we're still figuring out the best practices.
 Some early patterns have begun to emerge, however.
-It is difficult to provide any definite recommendations at the moment.
-Instead, I'm going through some common approaches so you can make up your mind based on your needs.
+As a result it is difficult to provide any definite recommendations at the moment.
+Instead, I will go through various approaches so you can make up your mind based on your exact needs.

 ## Old School Styling